juliusacar/MEAN-Paymecity/README.md

 # Paymecity

-Paymecity is a basic mockup of Paylocity's management system built with MEAN stack and hosted on AWS Elastic Beanstalk.
+Paymecity is a basic mockup of Paylocity's payroll system for their employees by storing their names, positions, or payrates.

 ## About